DIZETECH/SWAC-TOOL/README.md

 ## 🛠 What is SWAC Tool?

-**SWAC Tool** (Simple WhatsApp Chat Tool) is a floating WhatsApp button plugin for WordPress.
+**SWAC Tool** (Simple WhatsApp Chat Tool) is a floating WhatsApp button free plugin for WordPress.
 It allows visitors to quickly open a WhatsApp chat with you, increasing real-time communication, customer support, and sales conversion.
 No coding needed — just install, configure, and go live in minutes!

 ---